DominikKukla/DominikKukla/README.md

 ### 🌱 What I'm Focused On

-Currently enhancing my skills in Excel, Python, and Power BI, I am on a quest to harness the power of data.
+Currently enhancing my skills in Excel, SQL, Python, and Power BI, I am on a quest to harness the power of data.
 Moreover, I am on my way to acquire C1 lever English certification.
 I'm especially interested in applying my knowledge in real-world projects that can make a difference.

 ### 💡 Projects